adi-chan/video_summarize/README.md

 # After that install requirement

+Use: pip install -r requirements.txt

+# If faced with any errors, install them using these commands.
 1. pip install torch --index-url https://download.pytorch.org/whl/cpu
 2. pip install yt-dlp ffmpeg-python openai-whisper transformers numpy gpt4all